Stimulus negotiations: Trump signs off on a $1.8 trillion counter offer to Pelosi - KESQ

 The $1.8 trillion figure is up from a $1.6 trillion offer from earlier this week, though it remains below the $2.2 trillion in the bill passed last week by House Democrats — and Pelosi has been unwilling to go below $2 trillion in negotiations up to this point, people familiar with the matter say.

 The details in the offer remain as important, if not more so, than the topline dollar figure.
-The specifics are not currently known, though they are expected to be presented to Pelosi later Friday.
+The specifics are not currently known, though Pelosi’s deputy chief of staff, Drew Hammill, said she and Mnuchin had spoken on the phone Friday afternoon and the secretary had presented “a proposal that attempted to address some of the concerns Democrats have.”

+“Of special concern, is the absence of an agreement on a strategic plan to crush the virus,” Hammill wrote in a tweet.
+“For this and other provisions, we are still awaiting language from the Administration as negotiations on the overall funding amount continue.”

 The movement from the Trump administration underscores the colossal stakes at play regarding relief in response to the Covid-19 pandemic and its economic fallout.
 The coronavirus, which is still surging in parts of the country, has killed more than 213,000 people in the US, and shutdowns in response to Covid have had broad economic consequences.